TimITSolutions/federation_environment_getting_started/sample_code/clam-dataset/code-readme.md

 Note: This procedure of assigning groundtruth to the images does not assign correct groundtruth to each image.
 A case is labelled as malignant when atleast one of the images show signs of malignancy.
 Thus, all images within a malignant case may not be malignant.
 Thus, case-level training is more suited for CLaM dataset.

 ### Results
-You can verify whether the sample code is running correctly on your system.
+A successful execution of the sample code will show an AUC score of 0.6, F1 on positive (malignant) class is 0.4.